 And that’s it!
 Your Yahoo (including Yahoo Mail) account has been deleted!

-Some FAQs on the Yahoo Mail data breach
+Some FAQs about the Yahoo Mail data breach

 What happened in the Yahoo Mail data breach?

 On September 22, 2016, Yahoo revealed that a third party had stolen details from over 500 million Yahoo user accounts in late 2014.
-On December 14, 2016, they announced a separate breach involving the accounts of 1 billion Yahoo users, which took place in August 2013.
+On December 14, 2016, the company announced a separate breach involving the accounts of 1 billion Yahoo users, which took place in August 2013.
+Yahoo later determined that this breach actually affected all its users at that time, a whopping 3 billion accounts.

 What data was stolen from Yahoo?

-Yahoo also disclosed that hackers had created forged cookies which would allow them to access users’ accounts without a password.
+Yahoo also disclosed that hackers had created forged cookies that would allow them to access users’ accounts without a password.
 Yahoo has since invalidated the forged cookies and notified affected users.

 Who stole the Yahoo account information?